oracle/oracle-database-operator/docs/ordsservices/README.md

 ### Upgrading from 1.2 to 2.0
 Password secrets must be recreated when upgrading the operator from version 1.2 to 2.0.
 Secrets can be recreated either before or after the operator upgrade.
 Restarting the OrdsSrvs deployment is not required for this procedure; however, if the deployment does need to be restarted for any reason, ensure secrets are recreated first.

-## Limitations

-When connecting to a mTLS enabled ADB and using the controller to retrieve the Wallet, it is currently not supported to have multiple, different databases supported by the single OrdsSrvs resource.
-This is due to a requirement to set the `TNS_ADMIN` parameter at the Pod level ([#97](https://github.com/oracle/oracle-database-controller/issues/97)).

-## Troubleshooting
-See [Troubleshooting](./TROUBLESHOOTING.md) for log commands and OrdsSrvs pod container names.